 Before we can see how we can combine the Kanban Method with the Theory of Constraint, there is one further aspect that needs attention.
 The use of Minimum Marketable Releases in Kanban; and that is the topic of this post.

-Kanban and Minimum Marketable Releases
+The Kanban Method and Minimum Marketable Releases

 As we saw in the last post, Kanban allows for variable work item sizes.
 This aspect is of immense value, because it permits combining Kanban with the practices we saw in the Theory of Constraints.
 In particular, the linking element between the two approaches is the use of the so called Minimum-Marketable Releases (MMR).
 David Anderson [ANDERSON-2010] defines a MMR as “some atomic unit of value to the market or customer.”